jaqx0r/bulbdialclock/README.md

 explains the technique used for lighting the LEDs.

 I cared deeply about binary size because the device has only 16k of storage, and using `panic-serial` used up most of this.
 Debugging this without `panic-serial` is difficult difficult, but I managed with merely `ufmt::uwriteln!` in the right places in the end.
+TODO: Check out the hints in https://jamesmunns.com/blog/fmt-unreasonably-expensive/ and compare with the current state of the world.

 I managed to squeeze bytes out by using the `let match` forms and changing mode varibles into `enum`s, which was very satisfying, and helped refactor the code